 Outside lighting and landscaping is designed for pedestrian safety and security.
-Sidewalks provide well-traveled and lighted routes from parking areas to buildings and from building to building.
+Sidewalks provide well-lit routes from parking areas to buildings and from building to building.
 Areas across campus are routinely surveyed to ensure they are well lit and that burned-out lights are promptly replaced.
-WSUPD urges the university community members to call its non-emergency number (313-577-6057) if they see an area in need of additional or replacement lighting.
+University community members are encouraged to call WSUPD (313-577-2222) if they see an area in need of additional or replacement lighting.
 Landscape personnel regularly trim shrubbery around sidewalks and building entrances to maximize visibility and eliminate areas where someone could hide.
 In terms of building security, exterior doors are locked electronically by university personnel.
 WSUPD routinely checks exterior doors to make sure they are locked.

-Campus surface parking is designed and constructed to allow easy observation by those using the lots and structures as well as maximum visibility for police officers and parking office personnel.
-Parking structures are routinely patrolled during normal operation hours and staffed by parking office personnel.
+Campus surface parking is designed and constructed to allow easy observation by those using the lots and structures, as well as maximum visibility for police officers and parking office personnel.
+Parking structures are routinely patrolled during normal hours of operation and staffed by parking office personnel.